cakephp/docs/en/development/routing.rst

 .. php:staticmethod:: connectNamed($named, $options = array())

-    :param array: $named A list of named parameters.
+    :param array $named: A list of named parameters.
 Key value pairs are accepted where values are either regex strings to match, or arrays.
-    :param array $options: Allows to control all settings: separator, greedy, reset, default
+    :param array $options: Allows control of all settings: separator, greedy, reset, default

     Specifies what named parameters CakePHP should be parsing out of